-Throughout her career, Kari has given many acclaimed performances as a vocalist and a pianist in a wide variety of ensembles across Canada, South Korea and New York.
-She has appeared at many venues such as Cornelia Street Cafe, Rockwood and Williamsburg Music Centre in New York.
-In Seoul, South Korea, Kari frequently performed at Baekam Concert Hall, Palm and Chicago, and was also a featured performer in the Gangjin International Festival.
-In addition, Kari has appeared at the Banff Rocky Mountain Festival, and has performed at the Rex Jazz and Blues Bar in Toronto on multiple occasions.
-She has the shared the stage with musicians such as Seamus Blake, Kenji Omae, Lauren Falls, Jamie Reynolds, Melissa Stylianou, Ernesto Cervini, Jon Maharaj, Nathan Ellman-Bell, Mike Downes, Ted Quinlan, Lisanne Tremblay, and many more.
+Throughout her career, Kari has given many acclaimed performances as a vocalist and pianist in a wide variety of ensembles across Canada, the US and South Korea.
+She has appeared at many well-loved venues such as Cornelia St Cafe, Rockwood and Williamsburg Music Centre in New York.
+In Seoul, South Korea, Kari frequently performed at Baekam Concert Hall, Palm and Chicago, and was also a featured performer at the Gangjin International Festival.
+In addition, Kari has appeared at the Banff Rocky Mountain Festival and has performed at the Rex Jazz and Blues Bar in Toronto.
+She has shared the stage with musicians such as Seamus Blake, Kenji Omae, Lauren Falls, Jamie Reynolds, Melissa Stylianou, May Cheung, Ernesto Cervini, Ted Quinlan, Mike Downes, Lisanne Tremblay and many more.
 Kari graduated with her masters in jazz voice performance from Queens College in New York City, as well as her bachelor in jazz voice performance from University of Toronto.
-She has studied with JD Walter, Charenee Wade, Michael Mossman, Kate McGarry, Heather Bambrick and Terry Promane.
+She has studied with Grammy nominees Kate McGarry, Roseanna Vitro and Mike Mossman, as well as JD Walter, Charenee Wade and Heather Bambrick.